jarvis-assistant-ai/jarvis-assistant-ai.github.io/features.md

 ## Getting Started

-Ready to experience the power of Jarvis AI?
+Ready to experience the power of Alpha AI?
 [Download our apps](/downloads) or [contact us](/contact) to learn more.

 ---

-*"Jarvis AI has transformed how I manage my daily life.
+*"Alpha AI has transformed how I manage my daily life.
 From health tracking to home automation, it's like having a personal assistant who knows exactly what I need."*
 — Michael Rodriguez, Technology Consultant